 In addition to supporting student leadership on campus, the Office of Student Engagement and Multicultural Affairs provides several opportunities for students to work with us and help us further our initiatives.
-Information about upcoming application processes will be posted as positions become available.

-Summer Orientation Leader (OL's)
+Orientation Leader (OL's)

 The Office of Student Engagement and Multicultural Affairs employs 20 enthusiastic and resourceful students as orientation leaders to assist with summer New Student and Family Orientation.
 The Orientation Leader staff is, ideally, representative of our diverse undergraduate population.
-When selecting candidates, we look for a balance of academic year, areas of study, and cultural diversity.
+When selecting candidates, we look for a balance of academic year, areas of study, and identity and cultural diversity.

-Student Leadership Consultants (SLC's)
+Leadership Consultants (SLC's)